T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Diffusion for Controllable Concept Art Generation

-The proposed training-free triplet tuning can be divided into the following three modules.\\ (1) \textbf{Prompt Balance}: This module identifies instance keywords within global text prompts, replaces their embeddings with corresponding single-word embeddings, and adjusts the energy of these keyword embeddings to maintain balance.
+To address the cross-attention challenges discussed in Section~\ref{sec:analyses}, we propose a training-free triplet tuning strategy for controllable concept art generation, as illustrated in Fig.~\ref{fig:overview}.
+This strategy consists of three modules: \textbf{Prompt Balance (PB)}, \textbf{Characteristics Priority (CP)}, and \textbf{Dense Tuning (DT)}:\\ (1) \textbf{Prompt Balance}: This module identifies instance keywords within global text prompts, replaces their embeddings with corresponding single-word embeddings, and adjusts the energy of these keyword embeddings to maintain balance.
 By balancing the energy of the keyword embeddings, the method enhances the representation of instances within key and value matrices.
-This process improves the competitiveness of instance tokens among all tokens, ensures consistency across instance tokens, and reduces the likelihood of overlooking rare or unusual instances.\\ (2) \textbf{Characteristics Prominence}: This module selects instance-related tokens and their sketches by identifying the TopK values for each channel in the value matrices, creating an instance-specific mask.
+This process improves the competitiveness of instance tokens among all tokens, ensures consistency across instance tokens, and reduces the likelihood of overlooking rare or unusual instances.\\ (2) \textbf{Characteristics Priority}: This module selects instance-related tokens and their sketches by identifying the TopK values for each channel in the value matrices, creating an instance-specific mask.
 The mask is then used to scale up the feature map for the corresponding channel.
 This approach enhances the distinction of instances within the multi-channel feature space without additional parameters, ensuring that instances' characteristics are more prominently emphasized.\\ (3) \textbf{Dense Tuning}: While prompt balance increases the strength of the embedding matrices related to instances, enhancing their competitiveness in the attention map, the overall strength of the attention map remains suboptimal.
 Meanwhile, given that more contour information resides in the ControlNet branch, we employ dense modulation directly within this branch to augment the attention map for better modulation.
-Specific implementation refers to Dense Diffusion~\cite{kim2023dense}.
+Since attention manipulation has been extensively explored in prior works~\citep{hertz2022prompt,Xie_2023_ICCV,kim2023dense,chen2024training}, we only adopt a modified dense tuning scheme from~\citet{kim2023dense}, detailed in Section~\ref{sec:analyses}.

-Building on these three modules, a unified training-free triplet tuning strategy is implemented throughout the entire cross-attention mechanism.
-This ensures that the final generation effectively responds to both text and sketch inputs, thereby enhancing the stability and diversity of the generated outputs.
 In the subsequent section, we will provide a detailed explanation of two newly designed modules and their underlying rationales.